pingcap/docs-cn/system-variables.md

 - Default value: "on"
 - This variable is used to set whether to enable the `TABLE PARTITION` feature.

-    - `on` indicates enabling Range partitioning, Hash partitioning, and Range column partitioning with one single column.
-    - `auto` functions the same way as `on` does.
-    - `nightly` indicates enabling the types of partitioned tables specified in `on`.
-It also indicates enabling List partitioning and List COLUMNS partitioning.
     - `off` indicates disabling the `TABLE PARTITION` feature.
 In this case, the syntax that creates a partition table can be executed, but the table created is not a partitioned one.

-> **Note:**
->
+    - `on` indicates enabling the `TABLE PARTITION` feature for the supported partition types.
+Currently, it indicates enabling range partition, hash partition and range column partition with one single column.
+    - `auto` functions the same way as `on` does.

-> Currently, TiDB only supports Range partitioning and Hash partitioning by default.
+- Currently, TiDB only supports Range partition and Hash partition.
-> List partitioning and List COLUMNS partitioning are still experimental features.

 ### tidb_enable_telemetry <span class="version-mark">New in v4.0.2 version</span>